singingwolfboy/flask-dance/docs/multi-user.rst

 What happens if there no local user is currently logged in?
-That depends on the ``user_required`` parameter of the :class:`~flask_dance.consumer.backend.sqla.SQLAlchemyBackend` class.
+That depends on the ``user_required`` parameter of the :class:`~flask_dance.consumer.storage.sqla.SQLAlchemyStorage` class.
 If it is ``False``, Flask-Dance will create an association that isn't linked to any particular user in your application.
 This is handy if you don't actually *have* local user accounts in your